JLB & Associates Inc. Acquires 649 Shares of Dollar Tree, Inc. (NASDAQ:DLTR)

 In other news, Director Daniel J. Heinrich acquired 1,000 shares of Dollar Tree stock in a transaction that occurred on Monday, March 18th.
 The shares were acquired at an average price of $127.85 per share, for a total transaction of $127,850.00.
 Following the transaction, the director now directly owns 6,225 shares of the company’s stock, valued at approximately $795,866.25.
 The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 6.00% of the stock is currently owned by corporate insiders.

 Dollar Tree (NASDAQ:DLTR – Get Free Report) last issued its quarterly earnings data on Wednesday, March 13th.
 The company reported $2.55 earnings per share for the quarter, missing analysts’ consensus estimates of $2.67 by ($0.12).
 The firm had revenue of $8.63 billion for the quarter, compared to the consensus estimate of $8.66 billion.
 Dollar Tree had a positive return on equity of 15.11% and a negative net margin of 3.26%.
 The company’s revenue was up 11.9% on a year-over-year basis.
 During the same quarter in the prior year, the firm earned $2.04 EPS.
-As a group, analysts forecast that Dollar Tree, Inc. will post 6.91 earnings per share for the current year.
+On average, sell-side analysts predict that Dollar Tree, Inc. will post 6.91 earnings per share for the current fiscal year.

 About Dollar Tree